Destination – Pointe de Boveire (3212m / 10,538ft)

 loose scree and traces of hard snow.

-with its galcier and on the extreme right behind is
+its galcier and on the extreme right behind is Mont Vélan.

-caution until the bottom of Col followed by short but
+until the bottom of Col followed by short but exhausting

-exhausting climb to the top of Col de Lâne again.
+climb to the top of Col de Lâne again.
+The descent

-The descent continued from the Col until I arrived
+continued from the Col until I arrived at La Coeur.

 Looking back from La Coeur, a quick glimpse towards the